Butch Lindley: NASCAR National Sportsman career

 Lindley was a regular competitor in the NASCAR Sportsman Division for several years.
 From 1974 through 1976 he finished second, third and third in the final points standings.

 Lindley won the 1977 NASCAR National Sportsman championship with a total of 7,566 points.

-In 1978 Lindley again captured the National Sportsman championship, finishing with 8,148 points.
-He competed in 80 events and finished in the top five 58 times, including 23 wins.
+In 1978, Lindley again captured the National Sportsman championship, finishing with 8,148 points.
+He competed in eighty events and finished in the top five 58 times, including 23 wins.

-In 1979 Lindley finished second in points, and in 1980 he was fifth.
+In 1979 Lindley finished second in points, and in 1980, he was fifth.

 Lindley continued a limited schedule in the Sportsman series after it became known as the Budweiser and then the Busch Series.
-He ran half of the 1982 schedule for Emanuel Zervakis, making 14 starts and finishing in the top 10 ten times, including four wins.
+He ran half of the 1982 schedule for Emanuel Zervakis, making fourteen starts and finishing in the top-ten ten times, including four wins.
 He also won two poles.
 The first win came at Richmond, followed by wins at South Boston Speedway and the season finale at Martinsville.
 Despite only competing in half of the events, he finished in ninth place in the final points standings.

 Lindley ran 25 of the 35 races in 1983.
-Lindley won three poles and posted 11 top 10 finishes.
+Lindley won three poles and posted eleven top-ten finishes.
 He won races at Greenville-Pickens Speedway, South Boston Speedway, and Caraway Speedway despite switching between the Emanuel Zervakis and Dana Racing teams.
 Despite running only a partial schedule, Lindley still finished 13th in the final point standings.

 Lindley made two starts in 1984, both for Ed Whitaker.
-In his first outing for the team, he started 7th and finished 3rd at Richmond.
-Later in the year, he started 7th at Martinsville and was running well before engine failure relegated him to a 29th-place finish.
+In his first outing for the team, he started seventh and finished third at Richmond.
+Later in the year, he started seventh at Martinsville and was running well before engine failure relegated him to a 29th place finish.

 All Pro Super Series career

-The All Pro Super Series was a stock car racing organization which operated from 1981 to 1990.
+The All Pro Super Series was a stock car racing organization which operated from 1981 to 1990 by promote Bob Harmon (who later founded the All American 400 at the Nashville Fairgrounds).
 It was subsequently purchased by NASCAR, and operated as the NASCAR AutoZone Elite Division, Southeast Series until it was terminated in 2006.

 Having run in selected races of the All Pro Super Series from 1981 to 1983, in 1984 Lindley participated in all 24 events.
-He finished in the top five 13 times, including seven wins, and was fourth in the final points standings.
+He finished in the top-five thirteen times, including seven wins, and was fourth in the final points standings.

 In 1985 he took part in four of 26 races in the All Pro Super series, and won twice.
+It was the fourth race where he was killed.